Pro Bono Pledge Program

 Pro Bono Pledge Program Recognition

-Seattle University School of Law hosts a Pro Bono Pledge Program to encourage and support student pro bono efforts.
-This year, 274 students participated in the Pro Bono Pledge.
 Participants are invited to reach 20 hours by the end of 1L year; 60 hours by the end of 2L year, and 100 hours by graduation; part-time students complete half of those totals.
-We are pleased to acknowledge and thank the following students who have met their yearly Pro Bono Pledge goals and are on track for recognition at graduation, including 78 2014-15 graduates who are listed in the commencement program as Pro Bono Pledge Awardees:
+We are pleased to acknowledge and thank the following students who have met their yearly Pro Bono Pledge goals and are on track for recognition at graduation, including 78 2014-15 graduates who were listed in the commencement program as Pro Bono Pledge Awardees: